Bach-Stammhaus

 Can I buy tickets online?

-Check the official website for information regarding ticket purchases and any available online options.
+Check the official website for options regarding ticket purchases, including online availability.

 Are there restrooms and cafes?